LinuxSBC/ublue-hyprland/README.md

 # Starting point

+Warning: This repo has the SysRq key enabled.
+While this is useful to me in case the computer freezes so I can reboot it or kill the process using the most RAM, it is also insecure if an attacker has physical access to your computer.
+I've disabled some of the most dangerous options (it's currently set to 244=011110100), but if you're worried about someone malicious with physical access to your computer, remove /etc/sysctl.d/90-sysrq.conf.

 [![build-ublue](https://github.com/linuxsbc/ublue/actions/workflows/build.yml/badge.svg)](https://github.com/linuxsbc/ublue/actions/workflows/build.yml)

 This is a constantly updating template repository for creating [a native container image](https://fedoraproject.org/wiki/Changes/OstreeNativeContainerStable) designed to be customized however you want.
 GitHub will build your image for you, and then host it for you on [ghcr.io](https://github.com/features/packages).
 You then just tell your computer to boot off of that image.
 GitHub keeps 90 days worth image backups for you, thanks Microsoft!